 ‘If there is one room that needs a little luxury, it’s your bathroom,’ says Louise Ashdown, head of design at West One Bathrooms.
 She recommends using wall-mounted furniture to keep floor space clear and sticking to a neutral palette if you want an elegant spa-like finish.
 ‘This helps avoid breaking up the room with different colours, which will make it feel boxy,’ she explains.

-And don’t be shy of adding a little glamour – it’s these brushed gold fittings that really make this bathroom shine.
+And don’t be shy of adding a little glamor – it’s these brushed gold fittings that really make this bathroom shine.

 The perfect family bathroom combines practicality with an attractive look that fits the decor of your country home.